johnshaughnessy/osai-ubuntu/README.md

 Run `./setup.sh` on the Ubuntu machine you want configured.

+> You will need to reboot the machine after setup (because of `nvidia-driver`).
+> If you already had `nvidia-driver` installed when you ran the script, you will only need to logout and login again (so that your user is added to the `docker` group).

 Alternatively, an `ansible` playbook is available: [`ansible/README.md`](./ansible/README.md).

 After setup, verify that the target node has been setup correctly by running the [nvidia-ctk-test](../nvidia-ctk-test/README.md).